 If you go raw, ensure cleanliness and supplements.
 If you go cooked, balance nutrients.
 Either way, make sure your cat’s diet is nutritionally complete!

-When it comes to homemade cat food, many pet owners wonder whether raw or cooked food is the better option.
-The answer depends on your cat’s health, your comfort level with food preparation, and the nutritional balance of each diet.
+How to feed your cat the right way is a common concern among pet owners, especially when deciding between raw and cooked food.
+The best choice depends on your cat’s health, your comfort level with food preparation, and the nutritional balance of each diet.

 Raw food retains more natural enzymes and nutrients that can be lost during cooking.
 However, raw meat carries a higher risk of bacterial contamination, such as Salmonella or E. coli, which can be harmful to both cats and humans.